paszabo/fusion-starter/docs/FAQ.md

 ├── dist                      # Folder where the build script places the built app.
 Use this in prod.
 ├── package.json              # Package configuration.
 The list of 3rd party libraries and utilities
 ├── src                       # Source code
-│   ├── actions               # Flux/Redux actions.
+│   ├── actions               # Redux actions.
 List of distinct actions that can occur in the app.
 │   ├── api                   # Centralized place to make AJAX calls.
 Includes example call.
 │   ├── businessLogic         # Plain old JS objects (POJOs).
 Pure logic.
 No framework specific code here.
 │   ├── components            # React components